mbostock/isoformat/README.md

 # isoformat

 Given a Date, **format**(*date*) returns the shortest equivalent ISO 8601 UTC string.
 If *date* is not a Date instance, it is assumed to represent milliseconds since UNIX epoch, coerced to a number, and then passed to the Date constructor.
 If *date* is not a valid date, the string `"Invalid Date"` is returned.
+(Unlike [*date*.toISOString](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString), the format function returns a shorter, more human-readable string, and does not throw an error if the *date* is invalid.)

 ```js
 import {format} from "isoformat";